mrb113/mrb113.github.io/_posts/2016-12-10-ndiskd-miniports-color-coding.md

 Sometimes the miniport's name will be in some crazy color.
 Sometimes the system will have miniports with multiple colors.
 It's sort of like Fiji water bottles - it's pretty, but nobody's entirely sure what the point of it is.
 Of course, this is only if you're a WinDbg user!
 KD users will not see colors.
 However, since you're using KD, I get the idea that you probably like it that way.

-*as far as I know `!ndiskd.netadapter` and `!ndiskd.miniports` are functionally the same.
+(As far as I know `!ndiskd.netadapter` and `!ndiskd.miniports` are functionally the same.
 Don't quote me on that, though - !ndiskd is desparately in need of a documentation update.
 Do you know?
-Drop me a line.*
+Drop me a line.)

 ![ndiskd.netadapter](../images/ndiskd_blue.png)

+Look how nice and blue that miniport is!
+Sure would be nice to know what that means...

 The maddening part - it's not documented anywhere!
 What the heck is that blue for?
 Well, I needed answers, so I asked the NDIS team themselves.